SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 -   `APPEND` ...
     -   always adds lines at the bottom of the internal table.
-    -   is not a problem for standard tables where lines are managed by an index.
+    -   is particularly suitable for standard tables where lines are managed by an index.
 When the statement is used, the system field `sy-tabix` is set to the index of the recently added line. `sy-tabix` is always set to the index with respect